pedroespecial101/ebay-mcp-server/README.md

 - **Token Refresh Issues**: If tokens aren't refreshing, try manually re-authenticating with `python ebay_auth/ebay_auth.py login`
 - **Server Won't Start**: Check the logs at `logs/fastmcp_server.log` for detailed error messages
 - **Missing Dependencies**: Ensure all requirements are installed with `pip install -r requirements.txt`

+## Development Gotchas and Troubleshooting

+### Pydantic Parameter Type Handling

+- **ID Fields as Strings**: Many eBay API endpoints expect IDs (like `category_id`, `offer_id`, etc.) as strings, even when they contain only digits.
+The MCP Test UI and Pydantic models are configured to handle this conversion automatically.

+- **Type Conversion in MCP Test UI**: The MCP Test UI performs automatic type conversion of form inputs.
+For example, a string input that looks numeric ("31388") is automatically converted to an integer before being sent to the MCP server.
+This can cause Pydantic validation errors when string parameters are expected.
+The solution is:
+  1. In `mcp_test_ui/app.py`, string fields are preserved using the `string_field_names` list
+  2. In Pydantic models, field validators are added to convert values to strings when needed

+- **FastMCP Parameter Validation**: FastMCP performs validation before Pydantic validators run.
+If a parameter is defined as `str` in an MCP tool function signature but an integer is provided, FastMCP will reject it before the parameter reaches the Pydantic model.

+### Server Lifecycle Management

+- **Multiple Server Instances**: Be aware that running `./start.sh start` and the IDE's MCP integration create separate instances of the server.
+Changes to one don't affect the other.

+- **Port Conflicts**: If the MCP Test UI fails to start due to port conflicts, use the command `lsof -ti:8000 | xargs kill -9` to clear any processes using port 8000.

+- **Environment Variables**: Changes to the `.env` file require restarting the server for them to take effect.
+This applies to both the standalone server and the IDE's MCP integration.

+## Tips for AI Agents

+### General Development Practices

+- **Commit Early and Often**: Before making significant code changes, remind the user to commit their current state to Git or create a tag.

+- **Modular Solutions**: Prefer modular solutions that result in smaller, more maintainable files.
+If a file exceeds 500 lines, consider refactoring it into smaller components.

+- **Clean Code**: Avoid code duplication and check for similar functionality elsewhere in the codebase before implementing new features.

+- **Virtual Environment**: Always use the `.venv` virtual environment (not `venv`) for Python operations in this project.

+### MCP and Pydantic Development

+- **Test-Driven Development**: When implementing new MCP tools or modifying existing ones, first create a test script or use the MCP Test UI to verify functionality.

+- **Parameter Type Safety**: Always add Pydantic field validators for any parameter that might receive mixed types, especially ID fields that should be strings but might be provided as integers.

+- **Response Models**: Create comprehensive response models that capture the full structure of API responses, using optional fields for elements that might not always be present.

+- **Error Handling**: Implement robust error handling with descriptive error messages.
+Use try-except blocks around JSON parsing and API calls with specific error types.

+## AI Agent Autonomous Testing Procedure

+This section provides guidance for AI agents on how to autonomously test and debug the eBay MCP Server, based on the successful approach used in this project.

+### Testing MCP Tools

+1. **Server Setup**:
+   - Start the MCP server using `./start.sh restart`
+   - Start the MCP Test UI with `python mcp_test_ui_start.py`
+   - Create a browser preview for the UI at `http://127.0.0.1:8000`

+2. **Direct API Testing**:
+   - Use curl commands to test MCP tools directly via the API endpoint:
+     ```bash
+     curl -X POST -H "Content-Type: application/x-www-form-urlencoded" -d "param1=value1&param2=value2" http://127.0.0.1:8000/execute/tool_name
+     ```
+   - This allows testing with exact parameter values and seeing raw responses

+3. **Browser UI Testing**:
+   - Use the browser preview to interact with the MCP Test UI
+   - Fill out the form for the tool you want to test and submit
+   - Inspect the response and any error messages

+4. **Debugging Process**:
+   - If a tool fails with a validation error, inspect the error message for specific details
+   - Check the parameter types expected by the tool's Pydantic model
+   - Look for type conversion issues in the MCP Test UI's `app.py` file
+   - Add or modify field validators in the Pydantic models to handle problematic inputs
+   - Restart both servers and test again

+5. **Iterative Improvement**:
+   - Start with a working test case and progressively introduce more complex parameters
+   - Document all errors and their solutions in the CHANGELOG.md
+   - After each fix, test all previously problematic tools to ensure they still work

+### Logging and Error Inspection

+- Monitor server logs: `tail -f logs/fastmcp_server.log`
+- Check MCP Test UI console output for client-side errors
+- Add debug logging statements in the code to track parameter values and types

+### Validation and Verification

+When validating fixes, verify:

+1. The tool accepts all valid parameter types (strings, integers, etc.)
+2. The tool correctly handles edge cases (empty strings, zeros, etc.)
+3. The fix doesn't break other tools or functionality
+4. The solution is robust against future changes

+This autonomous testing approach enables AI agents to effectively identify, debug, and fix issues in the MCP server without requiring constant human intervention.

 ## Security Considerations